MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-connect-virtual-machine-console.md

 ## Prerequisites

-Before you being, make sure that you have completed the following prerequisites:
+Before you begin, make sure that you have completed the following prerequisites:

 #### For your device